makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 ### Description of the important variables
 - cps21_votechoice: Represents the respondent's vote choice.
 - age & cps21_age: Represents the age of respondents.
 It is rounded in the cleaning process.
-- marital/cps21_marital: Represents the marital status of respondents.
+- marital & cps21_marital: Represents the marital status of respondents.
 1: "Married"
 2: "Living common-law"
 3: "Divorced"